When creating an application, you'll want to put more than one widget inside a

 Most packing is done by creating boxes.
 These are invisible widget containers that we can pack our widgets into which come in two forms: a horizontal box and a vertical box.
 When packing widgets into a horizontal box, the objects are inserted horizontally from left to right or right to left depending on the call used.
 In a vertical box, widgets are packed from top to bottom or vice versa.
 You may use any combination of boxes inside or beside other boxes to create the desired effect.

-.
-Both take a Bool
+boxes, vBoxNew.
+Both take a Bool and an

-parameter.
+Int parameter.
 The first parameter will give all children equal

 space allotments if set to True and the second sets the number of